When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 3. Upgrade the graphics driver.

-If the incorrect or obsolete graphics driver is present, the low FPS problem will occur.
+If the incorrect or obsolete graphics driver is present, a low FPS problem will occur.
 You should, therefore, check your drivers to see if the FPS improves.

-You need not take the chance of downloading and installing the incorrect driver.
+You need not take the chance to download and install the incorrect driver.
 The easy Driver handles everything.

 With either the Free or Pro versions of Driver Easy, you can keep updating your drivers immediately.
 But it only needs 2 clicks with the paid version:

-• Restart your laptop for the modifications to work.
+- Restart your laptop to ensure the modifications work.

 4. Lower your screen resolution